Skip to main content

 During the 19th century, this strange iron mask was exhibited in the Tower of London alongside the famed block and axe and described as an ‘executioner’s mask’.
 However, it is improbable that an executioner would have worn an iron mask and the item’s grotesque appearance makes it more likely part of an elaborate scold’s bridle.
 The mask is roughly made of three plates, with openings for eyes, nostrils and mouth.

-3. The Danzig Handgun
+3. The Danzig handgun

 4. Vampire Killing Kit